engageLively/galyleo-examples/tutorials/create-table/README.md

         "rows": [['tom', 23], ['teresa', 22], ['jill', 36], ['jack', 47], ['dick', 33], ['jennifer', 47], ['harry', 28], ['meghan', 23]]
     }
 ```

+# Instructions
+The tutorial is simply executing the three Notebooks provided, in order.

 # First Notebook
 The first notebook shows how to create a GalyleoTable, assign types to a schema, load a table from a record, and write a table to a file.
-Open and execute FirstNotebook.ipynb
+Open and execute FirstNotebook.ipynb.

 # Second Notebook
-The second notebook shows how to read a GalyleoTable from a file and load it, using JSON
+The second notebook shows how to read a GalyleoTable from a file and load it, using JSON.
+The file is the one written by the first Notebook.
+A copy is in the repo.

 # Third Notebook
-The third notebook shows how to form a GalyleoTable from a Pandas dataframe
+The third notebook shows how to form a GalyleoTable from a Pandas dataframe.